Our Offerings

 Effective Tax Rate29.6%

-Do I receive the benefit of the long-term capital gains rate?
+Do I receive long-term capital gains?

 Will the Fund generate unrelated business taxable income (UBTI)?